 If you need to get away once in a while, there are numerous places close by for a change of scene.
 You can always make short trips to Baltimore, Annapolis, or Richmond.
 There are also pockets of nature in the area where you can take a good-natured stroll.

 While Washington, D.C. may not be for everyone, it’s a very livable city with unique and attractive advantages.
 Take a look at everything the city has to offer and determine if it’s worth the move.

 Explore Washington D.C.’s wonderful real estate options with a team of expert consultants who will help you get the home that’s right for you.
-Contact Ian McVeigh of The Select Team at 703.965.2304 or send an email to Ian(at)IansSelectTeam(dotted)com.
+Contact Ian McVeigh of The Redstone Group at 703.965.2304 or send an email to Ian(at)IansSelectTeam(dotted)com.